splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-traces.rst

 Summary
 ====================================================================================

-Thanks to the high resolution data provided by Full-fidelity tracing and to the features of Trace Analyzer, Alex managed to troubleshoot an unknown issue and set up alerts in case it happens again.
+Thanks to the high resolution data provided by full-fidelity tracing and to the features of Trace Analyzer, Alex managed to troubleshoot an unknown issue and set up alerts in case it happens again.

 Learn more
 --------------------